Biochar: Thermo-catalytic depolymerization

+Properties

 The physical and chemical properties of biochars as determined by feedstocks and technologies are crucial.
 Characterization data explain their performance in a specific use.
 For example, guidelines published by the International Biochar Initiative provide standardized evaluation methods.
 Properties can be categorized in several respects, including the proximate and elemental composition, pH value, and porosity.
 The atomic ratios of biochar, including H/C and O/C, correlate with the properties that are relevant to organic content, such as polarity and aromaticity.
 A van-Krevelen diagram can show the evolution of biochar atomic ratios in the production process.
 In the carbonization process, both the H/C and O/C atomic ratios decrease due to the release of functional groups that contain hydrogen and oxygen.

 Production temperatures influence biochar properties in several ways.
 The molecular carbon structure of the solid biochar matrix is particularly affected.
 Initial pyrolysis at 450–550 °C leaves an amorphous carbon structure.
 Temperatures above this range will result in the progressive thermochemical conversion of amorphous carbon into turbostratic graphene sheets.
 Biochar conductivity also increases with production temperature.
 Important to carbon capture, aromaticity and intrinsic recalcitrance increases with temperature.